LehuyH/slasho/docs/README.md

 ### Creating a Bot
 > All examples are written in TypeScript!
 Please note that if you are using JavaScript, the examples are very similar (usually a matter of dropping the type annotations).

-Firstly, you need to setup a discord bot application.
+Firstly, you need to set up a discord bot application.
 You can do so [here](https://discord.com/developers/applications).
 We assume that you have already configured the application and have obtained the ``token`` for the bot.

 ### Adding Your Bot To a Development Server
 It's best practice to test your bot and slash commands in a dedicated testing server.
-Add your bot into a development server and copy the ``server id``.
-Slasho will use this server as it's homebase during development!
+Add your bot into a development server and copy the ``server-id``.
+Slasho will use this server as its home base during development!

 ### Creating a New Slasho.App
 Go ahead and create a new file named ``index.ts``.
 Import the ``Slasho.App`` class and initialize it by passing configuration in the first parameter.
-It uses the same options as a discord.js client with a couple new options for Slasho.
+It uses the same options as a discord.js client with a couple of new options for Slasho.

 The second parameter is a **default state**.
 You can think of this as something that can be accessed by any command or event.
 For now, we will pass in an empty object.